 - 1. Immediately after button press: Backlight intensity is changed to indicate that the power button is pressed down.
-When the power button is released, button backlight is constantly on. - 2.
-Button backlight is blinking every 5 seconds: System is suspended. - 3.
+When the power button is released, backlight is constantly on. - 2.
+Backlight is blinking shortly every 5 seconds: System is suspended. - 3.
 Resume from suspended state by pressing a configured button or the external on/off signal.
-Button backlight is constantly on: System is operational.
+Backlight is constantly on: System is operational.